 Christmas is looming in the near future.
 How did that happen?
 How did a big portion of the year go by so fast?
 So now it's three months away and those three months will go fast, especially if you aren't prepared.

 Have you started saving for the big day yet?
 I haven't, but I'm not concerned.
 For me, October is a three paycheque month, meaning I'll be able to spend the third cheque on gifts.

 I have some ideas as to how to save money, so one cheque should be enough for Christmas.
 I used to work in retail, and did so for years.
 I got the hang of the Christmas season really well back then.

-So here’s how I plan to save money this Christmas and how you should too:
+So here's how I plan to save money on Christmas and how you should too:

 Start Shopping Now

 I know.
 It's three months away.
 Shopping now seams overzealous and obsessive.
 But you can save some major green if you do this.

 I worked at three different stores in retail, and I had friends that worked in other retail stores, and the consensus was almost unanimous: retail stores do not have sales anytime near the holidays.
 That's just how they operate.
 If they do hold sales, they are on summer items and/or substantially less than you'd be able to save at that same store at any other time of the year.

 The stores at which I worked stopped having sales about a month before Christmas; we'd usually take down the sale signs by November 15 or so.
 I'm going to be shopping for Christmas in early October to maximize my savings AND my selection.
 Malls start to get busy about a month before the holidays as well, so be prepared to lose out on getting some of the gifts you'd like if you leave it to the last minute.